 - The evolution of a market structure over time: what will be the axes of competition and what will be standardized (and commoditized).

 I think we will need to start with pencil and paper or a whiteboard sketch just as the biologists did.
 Roam’s “Back of the Napkin” certainly offers some very useful visual metaphors, as do decision tree models, tornado diagrams, and traditional spreadsheets to name just a few more.
 We are talking to several teams that are exploring different ways to combine numbers, words, and diagrams that are integrated into responsive models that can be explored (e.g. parameters changed, relationships varied).
+The need to animate your hypothesis flows naturally from a desire to visualize and understand the implications for a model that you have built.

 Request for Information, Comment, and Proposals